pantheon-systems/documentation/source/_docs/manual-import.md

 **rsync**

-Rsync is a great method for transferring a large number and size of files.
+Rsync is an excellent method for transferring a large number and size of files.
 After doing an initial rsync, subsequent rsyncs will only transfer the latest changes.

 The rsync script below will retry and is useful when dealing with transfers being interrupted due to connectivity issues.
 It uploads files to your Pantheon site's Dev environment.
 If an error occurs during transfer, it waits 180 seconds and picks up where it left off.